hasibzunair/FitLensAI/README.md

 ### Limitations and Future Work

-The model fails when asked to provide detailed answers in বাংলা, bascially when required to generate long and coherent sequences of text.
-While Fitness-VQA includes samples in বাংলা, the dataset is insufficient for the model to learn and generate accurate, context-appropriate and detailed responses in the language.
+FitLensAI currently fails miserably when asked to provide detailed answers in বাংলা, bascially when required to generate long and coherent sequences of text.
+While Fitness-MMDialog includes coversations in বাংলা, the dataset is insufficient for the model to learn and generate accurate, context-appropriate and detailed responses in that language.
 It struggles to understand and capture the nuances of বাংলা, resulting in incomplete or irrelevant outputs.
 Future work will aim at incorporating diverse and extensive multilingual training data to enhance the model's ability to handle such tasks effectively and expand its applicability in real-world multilingual scenarios.

 ### Takeaways

-This project demonstrates that we can design and build datasets such that only a single model can have multimodal, multilingual and multi-turn conversational capabilities.
+This project takes a baby step in showing that we can design and build datasets such that AI agents can have multimodal, multilingual and multi-turn conversational capabilities.
 All this, without relying on other large models, for example machine translation models to translate from one language to another.

 ### Todos

-* Scale Fitness-VQA to have more question-answer pairs in বাংলা
+* Scale Fitness-MMDialog to have more conversations of workouts, with an emphaisis in বাংলা
-* Train and compare with Pixtral 12B
+* Train and Eval with other MLLMs

 ## Acknowledgements